Cuomo and Sliwa aim to blunt Mamdani's momentum in first NYC mayoral debate

-NEW YORK — The stage is set Thursday for the first debate of the New York City mayoral election, with Andrew Cuomo and Republican Curtis Sliwa looking to halt the momentum of Democratic candidate Zohran Mamdani, who already defeated the once-powerful New York governor in the primary this summer.
+NEW YORK — The first debate of the New York City mayoral election got underway Thursday evening, with Andrew Cuomo and Republican Curtis Sliwa looking to halt the momentum of Democratic candidate Zohran Mamdani, who already defeated the once-powerful New York governor in the primary this summer.

 For Cuomo, who's now running as an independent, the stakes are high.
 The debate is one of his last chances to sway voters to his side and convince them that going with Mamdani would be a mistake.